-|Agriculture – these projects are designed to reduce nonpoint source (NPS) pollutants from non-regulated agricultural sources.
+|Agriculture: These projects are designed to reduce nonpoint source pollutants from non-regulated agricultural sources.
 They include a wide variety of best management practices (BMPs) such as exclusion fencing, nutrient management, alternate water sources, riparian restoration etc. The BMPs help reduce NPS pollutants such as sedimentation, nutrients and fecal coliform.

-NSD (Natural Stream Design) – these projects are designed to reduce NPS pollutants such as sedimentation and in some cases nutrients and fecal coliform.
+NSR (Natural Stream Restoration): These projects are designed to reduce pollutants such as sedimentation, nutrients and fecal coliform.
 However, their primary purpose is to restore a stream reach to a more natural pattern and profile, which reduces erosion due to sheer stress, establishes floodplain connections and provides more natural habitats for aquatic organisms.
-Riparian restoration is a very important component of these projects.
+Riparian restoration is an important component of NRS projects.

 Note: Many NPS Projects address multiple issues in a watershed.